-Notes: This topic is new to most students, even those who have had a lot of high school calculus.
+Notes: This topic is new even to the many students who have had a lot of high school calculus.
 It's here because it's a nice application of the derivative, and using and understanding Euler's method requires students to understand the derivative and basic ideas about slopes of lines.
 After the lab is over, you can make the connection between this application and the linear approximations.
 Furthermore, this method will, later in the course, give us an excellent way of arguing (not a formal proof, of course) the validity of the Fundamental Theorem of Calculus.